ThisIsTPM/World-Population-Data-Analysis/README.md

 # World Population Data Analysis
+The World Population Data Analysis project examines global demographic trends using a comprehensive dataset.
+It identifies the most populous and densely populated countries, explores regions with negative population growth, and compares fertility rates across continents.
+The project also assesses urbanization impacts, rural vs. urban dynamics, and the challenges of aging populations, providing insights into global demographic changes and their socioeconomic implications.
 ### 1. Comprehensive Data Retrieval
 **Problem Statement**: Explore the entire dataset to establish a baseline understanding of global population metrics, including variations in density, fertility rates, and age demographics.
 ```sql